-Where single lane bridges will be replaced with permanent two lane bridges the bridges are likely to incorporate steel girders with concrete decks.
+96. Where single lane bridges will be replaced with permanent two lane bridges the bridges are likely to incorporate steel girders with concrete decks.
 Pre-stressed concrete girders would be an alternative but there is no ability to undertake pre-stressed concrete manufacturing in PNG.
 Accordingly there do not appear to be any other rational technical alternatives.

-Bridges that will be re-erected will be Bailey bridges.
-For these bridges these will use existing technology and consequently there are no technical alternatives.
+97. Bridges that will be re-erected will be Bailey bridges.
+For these bridges these will use existing technology.